 The first desktop APU was the A8-3850, released in January 2011.
 The integrated graphics processor on this chip was the Radeon HD 6550D, a 400-core iGPU.
 AMD released multiple APUs in the same lineup (from the A4-3200 to the A8-3870K).
 The Sempron and Athlon II series was released in late 2011 and 2012.

-In recent times, AMD has released multiple APUs as a part of their Ryzen series.
+In recent times, AMD has released multiple APUs as a part of its Ryzen series.
 These APUs come in all budget options, ranging from a relatively cheaper $99 Ryzen 3 2200G to the expensive & high-end $359 Ryzen 7 5700G.

 Series | CPU | iGPU |